-- the progress and success of clinical trials and preclinical activities (including studies and manufacture of materials) of our product candidates conducted by us or our collaborative partners or licensees; - our ability to establish new collaborations and the terms thereof; - the progress of research programs carried out by us; - any changes in the breadth of our research and development programs; - our ability to meet the milestones identified in our collaborative agreements that trigger payments;
+- the progress and success of clinical trials and preclinical activities (including studies and manufacture of materials) of our product candidates conducted by our collaborative partners or licensees or us; - our ability to meet the milestones identified in our collaborative agreements that trigger payments to us from our collaboration partners; - the progress of research programs carried out by us; - any changes in the breadth of our research and development programs;

-- the progress of the research and development efforts of our collaborative partners; - our ability to acquire or license other technologies or compounds that we seek to pursue; - our ability to manage our growth; - · competing technological and market developments; - the costs and timing of obtaining, enforcing and defending our patent and intellectual property rights; - · the costs and timing of regulatory approvals and filings by us and our collaborators; and - expenses associated with the pending and potential additional related purported securities class action lawsuits, as well as any unforeseen litigation.
+- the progress of the research and development efforts of our collaborative partners; - our ability to acquire or license other technologies or compounds that we seek to pursue; - our ability to manage our growth; - competing technological and market developments; - the costs and timing of obtaining, enforcing and defending our patent and intellectual property rights; - · the costs and timing of regulatory approvals and filings by us and our collaborators; and - · expenses associated with the pending and potential additional related purported securities class action lawsuits, as well as any unforeseen litigation.

 Insufficient funds may require us to delay, scale back or eliminate some or all of our research or development programs, to lose rights under existing licenses or to relinquish greater or all rights to product candidates at an earlier stage of development or on less favorable terms than we would otherwise choose or may adversely affect our ability to operate as a going concern.
-For the twelve months ended December 31, 2008 and 2007, we maintained an investment portfolio primarily in money market funds, U. S. treasury bills, government-sponsored enterprise securities, and corporate bonds and commercial paper.
+For the years ended December 31, 2010 and 2009, we maintained an investment portfolio primarily in money market funds, U.S. treasury bills, government-sponsored enterprise securities, and corporate bonds and commercial paper.
 Cash in excess of immediate requirements is invested with regard to liquidity and capital preservation.
 Wherever possible, we seek to minimize the potential effects of concentration and degrees of risk.